Fight Traffic Ticket in New MexicoPage OverviewSUMMARY: How to Fight a New Mexico Traffic Ticket

-- You are exercising your right to challenge your ticket in court.
+- You are exercising your right to challenge your traffic violation in court.

 - You may be able to negotiate a plea bargain agreement for reduced charges or outright dismissal.

-- You may represent yourself or hire legal counsel.
+- You may represent yourself or hire a traffic ticket lawyer.

-- The court may find you not guilty and dismiss the ticket, requiring you to pay court fees and, if applicable, legal fees.
+- The court may find you "not guilty" and dismiss the traffic ticket, requiring you to pay court fees and, if applicable, legal fees.

-- The court may find you guilty, requiring you to pay fines, court fees and, if applicable legal fees.
-The court will also assign points to your driving record, possibly leading to the suspension of your NM driver's license.
+- The court may find you "guilty," requiring you to pay fines, court fees and, if applicable legal fees.
+The court will also assign points to your driving record, possibly leading to the suspension of your New Mexico driver's license.

 Pleading Guilty or No Contest

-Pleading guilty or no contest forfeits your right to a trial.
-It's an admission of guilt, requiring nothing more than paying the fine listed on your traffic ticket.
-Learn more in our page titled Paying Your Traffic Ticket.
+Pleading "guilty" or "no contest" to your violation forfeits your right to a trial.
+It's an admission of guilt, requiring nothing more than paying the fine listed on your NM traffic ticket.
+Learn more on our page titled Paying Your Traffic Ticket.

 Avoid Being Issued a Bench Warrant

-Failing to make a court appearance or entering a plea could result in the suspension of your NM driver's license and a bench warrant being issued for your arrest.
+Failing to make a court appearance or entering a plea could result in the suspension of your New Mexico driver's license and a bench warrant being issued for your arrest.

-You must appear at the court listed on your citation to plead not guilty.
-The ticket will contain specific instructions, including the exact time and date.
+You must appear at the court listed on your citation to plead "not guilty."
+Your traffic ticket will contain specific instructions, including the exact time and date.
 If you have any questions about the process, contact the court.

-Consider hiring legal counsel if your budget allows.
-You can usually consult with one for free to see if your case warrants an attorney.
-A traffic ticket lawyer's expertise might improve your chances for reduced charges or outright dismissal.
-A favorable decision could possibly spare you from a suspended driver's license, having points added to your driving record and from increased car insurance rates.
+Consider hiring a New Mexico traffic ticket lawyer if your budget allows.
+You may be able to consult with one for free to see if your case warrants an attorney.
+A traffic ticket lawyer's expertise in New Mexico traffic law might improve your chances for reduced charges or outright dismissal.
+A favorable decision could possibly spare you from a suspended driver's license, having points added to your driving record, and increased car insurance rates.

 The appearance of a traffic violation on your driving record may cause a spike in your car insurance rates.
 You can counter a rate increase by shopping for a new auto insurance provider.
 Comparing car insurance online is a convenient way for finding a coverage plan that best meets your needs and budget.Other Topics in This Section